 Graduate Catalog

 Master’s degree programs are available in business, communication, computer science, education, and human services professions.
-An extensive program of evening and online classes is offered for those who are employed during the day.
+An extensive program of online classes is offered for those who are employed during the day.
 It is possible to complete some master’s degree programs through summer and evening work without being a full-time student during the academic year.
 Beginning in the fall of 2014, UW-Whitewater began offering the first Doctorate of Business Administration degree.

 Graduate certificate programs are available in business, communication, education, human services professions, and STEM fields.